Pure extension of the theta divisor over the moduli space of abelian varieties: Toroidal compactifications

 \begin{definition} Given an admissible fan $\Sigma$, we write $A_g^\Sigma$ for the full subcategory of $A_g^\LOG$ consisting of tuples where $(A/S, \llb P)$ is compatible with $\Sigma$. \end{definition}

-\begin{theorem} $A_g^\Sigma$ is an algebraic stack with log structure.
-It is log smooth, and is smooth if and only if all cones in $\Sigma$ are unimodular. \end{theorem} \begin{proof} For a prime $p \ge 3$, the analogous result for the stack $A_g^\LOG[p]^{\textrm{full}}$ of pplav with full level $p$ structure is \cite{LAV7}, and this is smooth away from $p$.
-By \cite[Proposition 18.1]{LAV4} the map $A_g^\LOG[p]^{\textrm{full}} \to A_g^\LOG$ is representable by algebraic spaces with log structure, and is smooth away from $p$. \end{proof}
+\begin{theorem} $A_g^\Sigma$ is a proper algebraic stack with log structure.
+It is log smooth.
+It is moreover smooth if and only if $\Sigma$ is smooth, that is, if all cones in $\Sigma$ are unimodular (i.e., they are generated by part of a $\zz$-basis of $S(W)$). \end{theorem} \begin{proof} For a prime $p \ge 3$, the fact that the stack $A_g^\Sigma[p]$ of pplav with full level $p$ structure is a proper log smooth algebraic space away from $p$, is proven in \cite[Theorem 1.7]{LAV7}.
+By \cite[Proposition 18.1]{LAV4} the map $A_g^\LOG[p] \to A_g^\LOG$ is representable by algebraic spaces with log structure, and is \'etale away from $p$, hence the same holds for the map $A_g^\Sigma[p] \to A_g^\Sigma$.
+By choosing distinct primes $p$, $q \ge 3$ we obtain an \'etale cover of $A_g^\Sigma$ by algebraic spaces with log structure, hence $A_g^\Sigma$ is an algebraic stack with log structure, and it is proper since this holds away from $p$ and away from $q$.
+We finish by noting that a log smooth stack with unimodular cones is smooth since it is smooth-locally modelled on a smooth toric variety. \end{proof}